Push audio LATER by 0.25s (audio was arriving early)

 2. Frames-per-second mismatch on export

-3. Model with audio dropped audio mid-clip
+3. Model dropped audio mid-clip

 4. Variable frame rate (VFR) source